Skip to main content

 Drinks + dessert

 A working candy shop on Highway 198 that's been there forever.
-Hand-dipped chocolates, fudge, ice cream by the scoop.
+Hand-dipped chocolates, fudge, 24 house-made ice-cream flavors by the scoop.
 The salted caramels are dangerous.
-Open until 9 PM in summer.
+Open daily 10 AM – 6 PM (sometimes later in summer).

-Sit at the bar, order a flight, watch a Giants game on the TV.
-They close at 9 PM weeknights, 10 PM weekends.
+Sit at the bar, order a flight, watch the game on the TV.
+Same Thu–Sun hours as above.

 Takeout / "I don't want to cook tonight"